Economy of Luxembourg: The early beginnings of the financial center

+Consequently, the Holding Law of 1929 had a large and long lasting impact on the construction of a domestic financial place, an impact that should not be disregarded when presenting the economic history of the country.

 Steel

 A key event in the economic history of Luxembourg was the 1876 introduction of English metallurgy.
 The refining process led to the development of the steel industry in Luxembourg and founding of the Arbed company in 1911.

-The restructuring of the industry and increasing government ownership in Arbed (31%) began as early as 1974.
-As a result of timely modernization of facilities, cutbacks in production and employment, government assumption of portions of Arbed's debt, and recent cyclical recovery of the international demand for steel, the company is again profitable.
-Its productivity is among the highest in the world.
-US markets account for about 6% of Arbed's output.
-The company specializes in production of large architectural steel beams and specialized value-added products.
-There has been, however, a relative decline in the steel sector, offset by Luxembourg's emergence as a financial center.
-In 2001, through the merger with Aceralia and Usinor, Arbed became Arcelor.
-Arcelor was taken over in 2006 by Mittal Steel to form Arcelor-Mittal, helmed by Lakshmi Mittal, the largest steel producer in the world.
+The restructuring of the industry and increasing government ownership in ARBED (31%) began as early as 1974.

+In 2001, Arbed merged with Aceralia and Usinor to form Arcelor, which, in 2007, merged with Mittal Steel Company to form ArcelorMittal.

 Telecommunications

 Government policies promote the development of Luxembourg as an audiovisual and communications center.
 Radio-Television-Luxembourg is Europe's premier private radio and television broadcaster.
-The government-backed Luxembourg satellite company "Société européenne des satellites" (SES) was created in 1986 to install and operate a satellite telecommunications system for transmission of television programs throughout Europe.
+The government-backed Luxembourg satellite company SES (formerly Société Européenne des Satellites) was created in 1986 to install and operate a satellite telecommunications system for transmission of television programs throughout Europe.
 The first SES Astra satellite, the 16-channel RCA 4000 Astra 1A, was launched by the Ariane Rocket in December 1988.
-SES presently constitutes the world largest satellite services company in terms of revenue.
+SES presently [when?] constitutes the world largest satellite services company in terms of revenue.

+67% of Luxembourg enterprises use innovative digital technologies.
+Luxembourg firms choose robots (74%), IoT (43%), and digital platforms (42%), over other digital technologies.